Allison Williams to leave ESPN over coronavirus vaccine mandate: ‘I cannot put a paycheck over principle’

 In the five-minute clip, Williams fought back tears as she said ESPN and Disney, its parent company, had denied her a “request for accommodation.”

-“Effective next week, I will be separated from the company,” Williams said.
+“Effective next week, I will be separated from the company,” Williams, 37, said.
 The college sports reporter did not immediately respond to a request for comment from The Washington Post.

 ESPN also did not respond to a message from The Post late Sunday about Williams’s case.
 In an email to USA Today, a network spokesperson declined to comment on her status specifically.